teblesz/frontartur/README.md

 # fluttartur

-Fluttartur is a local-multiplayer game based on rules of "the Resistance: Avalon".
+Fluttartur is a local-multiplayer game based on rules of "The Resistance: Avalon".

 Fluttartur is avalable on:
-* Android latest apk in Actions
+* Android (latest apk in Actions)
 * web browser at https://teblesz.github.io/fluttartur

 Known issues: